fhamborg/Giveme5W1H/README.md

 print(top_who_answer)
 ```

 Have a look at our sample Python scripts, for more information on extraction from a [single news article](https://github.com/fhamborg/Giveme5W1H/blob/master/Giveme5W1H/examples/extracting/parse_single_from_code.py), or a [folder consisting of multiple JSON files in news-please format](https://github.com/fhamborg/Giveme5W1H/blob/master/Giveme5W1H/examples/extracting/parse_documents.py).
-Of course, you can also run the sample scripts, e.g.:
+To start one of them, use the following command (here shown for the `parse_documents` script, which extracts 5W1Hs from multiple JSON files):
 ```python
 python3 -m Giveme5W1H.examples.extracting.parse_documents
 ```